Lower Paddock Creek

 (701) 623-4466

-- click to see photos from our hike along the Lower Paddock Creek Trail: June 9, 2017
+- click for more photos from our hike along the Lower Paddock Creek Trail: June 9, 2017

-- click to read a trip report from our backpacking trip in the Park: June 9, 2017
+- click for a trip report from our backpacking trip in the Badlands: June 9, 2017 (password required)

-- click to view a trail map of this hike in the South Unit of Theodore Roosevelt National Park
+- click for a topo and profile map of this hike in the South Unit of Theodore Roosevelt National Park (password required)